aryaprasad08/Interactive-Lab-Hub/Lab 3/README.md

 Write out what you imagine the dialogue to be.
 Use cards, post-its, or whatever method helps you develop alternatives or group responses.

-\*\***Please describe and document your process.**\*\*
+\*\***Please describe and document your process.**\*\* To design the interaction for our speech-enabled device Nudge, my partner and I began by brainstorming possible scenarios where reminders would naturally come up in daily life.
+We used online collaborative tools like Canva and Google Docs to collect our ideas, jotting them down quickly and then grouping them into themes.
+This digital approach made it easy to visualize, reorganize, and refine our thoughts together in real time.

+From this process, we identified seven core categories of interactions:

+* Basic reminder setting – asking the device to remember a task.
+* Checking reminders – including cases when nothing is scheduled.
+* Same-day scheduling – only time required.
+* Different-day scheduling – date + time required.
+* Error handling – when the input is invalid or unclear.
+* Overlapping reminders – handling two things at the same time.
+* End-of-day wrap-up – summarizing completed reminders and saying goodnight.

+Once we had these categories, we wrote out short dialogue snippets for each, imagining how a natural back-and-forth conversation would sound.
+The focus was on keeping the interaction supportive, simple, and human-like rather than robotic.

+To test our ideas, we used Base44 to prototype Nudge’s behavior, programming it to respond with the tone and style we envisioned.
+We then recorded an interaction on Zoom, where one of us acted as the user and the other as Nudge (via the Base44 prototype).
+This demo allowed us to evaluate how natural the exchanges felt, refine our dialogues, and better understand how Nudge could fit into daily routines.

 ### Acting out the dialogue